kmmins/java-explore-with-me/README.md

     ██████╗██╔╝╚██╗██║    █████╗╚█████╔╝██║ ██║██████╗  ╚█╔╝ ╚█╔╝ ██║   ██║  ██║  ██║ ██║ ╚═╝ ██║██████╗
     ╚═════╝╚═╝  ╚═╝╚═╝    ╚════╝ ╚════╝ ╚═╝ ╚═╝╚═════╝   ╚╝   ╚╝  ╚═╝   ╚═╝  ╚═╝  ╚═╝ ╚═╝     ╚═╝╚═════╝

+Service for sharing information about interesting events and finding a company to participate in them.

 Statistics service database schema:

 ```mermaid
 classDiagram
 direction BT